Introduction to IBM VM/370 Release 6

 2009-2021: Bob O'Hara's "SixPack"

 In 2009, Bob O'Hara, one of the early IBM VM/370 programmers, announced Release 1.0 of the "SixPack" system.
 As he wrote, it 'rolls up all of the modifications posted on the H390-VM and Hercules-os380 Yahoo groups since the "5-pack" system was released in 2006.'
 As with earlier systems, the name comes from the fact that it is organized as 6 3350 disks.
-Bob's annoucement credited "Robert O'Hara, Paul Edwards, and Dave Wade.
+Bob's announcement credited "Robert O'Hara, Paul Edwards, and Dave Wade.
 It is based on earlier versions of VM/370 for Hercules developed by Andy Norrie and Paul Gorlinsky."

 Bob and Dave coordinated 4 releases of the SixPack.
 They are not available from the CBT Tape, but you can download them from Dave Wade's website, via the Internet Archive's Wayback Machine:

-2021 to now: VM/370 Community Edition
+2021 to Now: VM/370 Community Edition

 In 2021, several folks were preparing a new update to the SixPack system.
 A discussion ensued about how to name the new system, and they settled on "VM/370 Community Edition".

 These distributions are not available from the CBT Tape, but you can download them from the http://vm370.org website.
-Like the the 4, 5, and 6-pack systems, these VM/370 CE distributions are packaged as a ZIP file (e.g., VM370CE.V1.R1.2.zip), and organized for easy deployment using the Hercules System/370 emulator.
+Like the 4, 5, and 6-pack systems, these VM/370 CE distributions are packaged as a ZIP file (e.g., VM370CE.V1.R1.2.zip), and organized for easy deployment using the Hercules System/370 emulator.

 Community on Groups.io